Italian dog names perhaps make for the most fun and enjoyable titles that you can adorn over your pets.

-Nicola is a Latin version of the originally Greek name Nikolaos, which basically means “victory of the people”.
+Nicola is a Latin version of the original Greek name Nikolaos, which means “victory of the people”.

 This makes for a powerful Italian dog name for a formidable pet.

-The legendary Italian artist popular for his works in the Sistine Chapel.
+The legendary Italian artist was popular for his works in the Sistine Chapel.

-A sweet Italian dog name that literally means “kiss”.
+A sweet Italian dog name that means “kiss”.